qmk/qmk_firmware/docs/reference_configurator_support.md

 k40   | {"label":"0", "x":0, "y":4, "w":2}
 k42   | {"label":".", "x":2, "y":4}

 When a user selects the top-left key in the Configurator, and assigns Num Lock to it, the Configurator builds a keymap file with `KC_NLCK` as the first key, and so on as the keymap is built.
-The `label` keys are not used; they are only for the user's reference in identifying specific keys when debugging.
+The `label` keys are not used; they are only for the user's reference in identifying specific keys when debugging the `info.json` file.

 ## Issues and Hazards

 Currently, the Configurator does not support key rotation or non-rectangular key shapes like ISO Enter.
-Additionally, keys that are vertically-offset from their "row" &mdash; the arrow keys on 1800-layouts like the [TKC1800](https://github.com/qmk/qmk_firmware/tree/4ac48a61a66206beaf2fdd5f2939d8bbedd0004c/keyboards/tkc1800/) being a prominent example &mdash; confuse the Configurator, if not adjusted for by the contributor of the `info.json` file.
+Additionally, keys that are vertically-offset from their "row" &mdash; the arrow keys on 1800-layouts like the [TKC1800](https://github.com/qmk/qmk_firmware/tree/4ac48a61a66206beaf2fdd5f2939d8bbedd0004c/keyboards/tkc1800/) being a prominent example &mdash; confuse the KLE-to-JSON Converter, if not adjusted for by the contributor of the `info.json` file.

 ### Workarounds